 There are some advanced techniques discussed in this article, but nothing ventured nothing gained when it comes to developing you basic computer training awareness.

-To have a robust set of Computer Repair Tools (Opens New Window) includes a variety of adapters.
+A robust set of Computer Repair Tools (Opens New Window) includes a variety of adapters.

 These are required when working with HDD's and different types of PSU's, especially when working with older devices and newer components.

 Universal Power adapters provide flexibility when working on Laptops.
-In my experience, when someone asks you to'take a quick look at their Laptop, they inevitably bring the Laptop, and nothing else.
+In my experience, when someone asks you to 'take a quick look at their Laptop', they inevitably bring the Laptop, and nothing else.
 How do they expect me to charge it?
 By air?
 Also quite often the Laptop battery is not even fully charged.

 Internal adapters help to expand the number of power connectors inside a computer, for example, to connect additional components such as hard drives if you want to perform a a data copy exercise.
 External or portable hard drives are also an option.